The 7 Chords Every Guitar Player Should Know (And Learn First)

 #6.
 Don't place your fingers on the metal frets

-Contrary to what some advise, if you place your fingers too close to the fret you risk the notes muting horribly.
-Position your fingers too far back though, and you'll have to apply way more pressure.
+Contrary to some advice, you risk the notes muting horribly if you place your fingers too close to the fret when you play guitar chord shapes.
+Position your fingers too far back, though, and you'll have to apply way more pressure.

-Work on finding the sweet spot - mid way between the middle of the fret box and metal fret.
+Work on finding the sweet spot, which is midway between the middle of the fret box and the metal fret.

 Great sounding chords and fast changes don't happen overnight.
-So get practicing everyday.
-You need to develop quality control and standards - never settle for inconsistent sounding chords thinking 'I can get away with that".
+So get practising every day.
+You need to develop quality control and standards - never settle for inconsistent sounding chords thinking "I can get away with that".

 - Strum up and down on individual chords for repeated reps of 30-60 seconds to build up muscle memory and finger strength.
 Increase the time as your fingers get stronger.

 - Practice changing between pairs of chords to start with.
 Take E major and E minor as your first pair.